 Have you ever dreaded going into an office meeting, feeling like nothing will be accomplished?
 Unproductive meetings are a drain on your energy, and can mess with your workflow for the entire day.
 Meetings with colleagues, staff members, and clients are a regular part of doing business, so what can you do?
-Instead of feeling frustrated, utilize this Professional Organizer in NYC’s office organizing strategies to conduct more productive and efficient meetings.
+Instead of feeling frustrated, utilize these office organizing strategies to conduct more productive and efficient meetings.

 Be clear.
 Before attending a meeting, define the specific purpose.
 Is having a meeting truly necessary?
 If you are sharing updates that could easily happen through an email, reconsider taking time out of your schedule (and that of the meeting attendees).
 If a meeting is the best course of action, then be clear about what the focus should be.
 Keep the meeting discussions on topic.